The Strategy Execution Duality

 From Detachment to Duality

-One of the best known proponents of the execution point of view is Larry Bossidy, author of the bestselling book Execution.
-The Discipline of Getting Things Done, with the basic premise that “Strategies most often fail because they aren’t well executed.”
-He sees strategy and execution as two separate processes.
+One of the best known proponents of the execution point of view is Larry Bossidy, author of the bestselling book Execution: The Discipline of Getting Things Done, with the basic premise that “Strategies most often fail because they aren’t well executed.”
+He sees strategy & execution as two separate processes.

 Bossidy’s view was criticized by Roger Martin, who claimed that separating strategy from execution can be damaging.
 In an HBR article (The Execution Trap), Martin advances the idea of “Strategy as a Choice Cascade” where choices flow from top to bottom on a set of rapids each representing a choice point.